zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Gateway retry policy

-Edit properties in `<Zowe install directory>/components/api-mediation/bin/start.sh` file:
+Edit properties in the `<Zowe install directory>/components/api-mediation/bin/start.sh` file:

 In default configuration, retry for all requests is disabled, with one exception: the server retries `GET` requests that finish with status code `503`.
 To change this default configuration, include the following parameters: